Justinhwang92/JustinCoding-Movie/README.md

-# React Movie App with JavaScript
+# JC-React Movie App with JavaScript

 A website built for Movie app using React and JavaScript.
 Fully responsive web app.